Stripe is one of the e-Payment solutions for most e-commerce websites, but setting up the Stripe payment form might appear tricky.

 You need an email address like [email protected]

 And you must confirm your email address within 24 hours of sending the email verification link.
-So make sure you’re all set before attempting to create your Stripe account.
+So, ensure you’re all set before creating your Stripe account.

-Once you’re done with creating your Stripe payment account, the next important step is to get the WPForms Pro plugin (if you don’t have already)
+Once you’re done with creating your Stripe payment account, the following essential step is to get the WPForms Pro plugin (if you don’t have it already)

-Note, you’ll need the WPForms Pro or Elite plan to have the Stripe payment addon available.
-The Stripe payment features are not available in the WPForms plus and basic plan.
+Note that you’ll need the WPForms Pro or Elite plan to have the WPForms Stripe addon available.
+The Stripe payment features are unavailable in the WPForms Plus and basic plan.

-If you don’t have the WPForms Pro Plugin install on your website yet, get it here.
+If you don’t have the Pro Plugin installation on your website, get it here.

-After WPForms Pro Plugin is installed on your website, you need to connect the license key to the plugin.
+After installing WPForms Pro Plugin on your website, you need to connect the license key to the plugin.

-Copy the license key and paste it in to the WPForms license key field on your WordPress blog.
+Copy and paste the license key into the WPForms license key field on your WordPress blog.

 To do this, go to your WordPress admin menu list.
-Hover your computer mouse on WPForms from the list and click on “Settings”.
+Hover your computer mouse on WPForms from the list and click “Settings.”

 On the WPForms settings page, paste the license key you copied from the WPForms website into the field.
 And click on the “Verify key” button next to it.

-Now, your WPForms Pro plan is now connected to your WPForms Pro Plugin.
+Now your Pro plan is connected to your WPForms Pro Plugin.
 So you can get the best available features for your WPForms Pro.

-After successfully install and activate the WPForms Pro plugin, the next thing is to install and activate the Stripe payment addon.
+After successfully installing and activating the WPForms Pro plugin, the next thing is to install and activate the WPForms Stripe payment addon.